 As you receive your marks in the courses you take, we fill them in to the copy of your plan, and we monitor your progress toward graduation.

 Please let us know if your goal changes in case you may need different courses in your program.
 For example, if you decide to enter a different post secondary program – something that often happens as students discover their latent talents – you may need specific pre-requisites that can be substituted for the ones you selected initially.

 Counselling and referrals

-Please feel free to contact the Director about any issue that affects your learning.
-We can arrange for a tutor for you, or help you resolve a problem, or if needed, assist you to contact an appropriate outside agency.
+Please feel free to contact firstly your instructor, and then Academic Advisor about any issue that affects your learning.
+We can help you resolve a problem, or if needed, assist you to contact an appropriate outside agency.

 McLeod study room